astronomer/docs/astro/install-azure.md

     :::

 2. Click **Go to Astro**.
-You will be redirected and logged in to the Cloud UI, which is Astro’s primary interface for managing your Airflow environments.
+You will be redirected and logged in to the Astro UI, which is Astro’s primary interface for managing your Airflow environments.
 3. Follow the [Astro quickstart](https://docs.astronomer.io/astro/first-dag-cli) to run your first DAG on Astro.

 ## Install Astro from the Azure Marketplace using a personal email